Measure transfer via stochastic slicing and matching: Introduction

 \section{Introduction}

-Optimal transport and the Wasserstein distance have gained widespread interest in the machine learning community, as they provide a natural framework for dealing with data sets consisting of point clouds or measures.
+Optimal transport and the Wasserstein distance have gained widespread interest in the machine learning community, as they provide a natural framework for dealing with datasets consisting of point clouds or measures.
 Some areas of application include generative models \cite{arjovsky2017wasserstein}, (semi-supervised) learning \cite{solomon2014wasserstein,frogner2015WassersteinLoss}, signal processing \cite{kolouri2017optimal}, and imaging \cite{rubner2000earth}.

 The optimal transport problem seeks to find the best way (in the sense of cost-minimizing) to transport one measure into another \cite{Villani1}.
-In the Monge formulation, one tries to seek a map $T$ which transports the original measure $\sigma$ to the target measure $\mu$ (i.e. $T_{\sharp}\sigma = \mu$) and minimizes the cost
+In the Monge formulation, one seeks a map $T$ which transports the original measure $\sigma$ to the target measure $\mu$ (i.e. $T_{\sharp}\sigma = \mu$) and minimizes the cost

 Here $W_2$ is the $2$-Wasserstein distance and the argmin is the optimal transport map from $\sigma$ to $\mu$.
 Note that in this set-up, a solution to \eqref{intro:W2} may not exist; \cite{brenier1991} provides conditions for existence (such as absolute continuity of $\sigma$), and Kantorovich \cite{kantorovich42} relaxed this framework, seeking joint distributions rather than maps (see \Cref{sec:prelims} for more details).
 We introduce the Monge setting here, as the main focus of this paper is studying transportation maps, which mimic certain behaviors of the optimal transport map.
 We also mention that \eqref{intro:W2} is a special case of $p$-Wasserstein distances, and the Euclidean distance can also be replaced by more general cost functions \cite{Villani1,mccann01}.